Pope Francis to visit Thailand, Japan in November

 The last pope to visit Japan was the late Saint Pope John Paul II in 1981.
 He was also the last pope to visit Thailand, in 1984.

-During his official visit to Thailand, Francis will preside at religious ceremonies and pay pastoral visits to Catholic communities.
+During his official visit to Thailand, Francis will preside at religious ceremonies and make pastoral visits to Catholic communities.

 Francis’s Japan visit includes Tokyo as well as Hiroshima and Nagasaki, which were hit by U.S. atomic bombs at the end of World War II.
+A call for a world without nuclear weapons has been Francis’ longtime message.

+Nagasaki Archbishop Joseph Mitsuaki Takami, who heads the Catholic Bishops’ Conference of Japan, expressed gratitude to Francis, noting he and others in the Japanese church have been asking for his visit for years.

+He acknowledged that Japan does not have as many Christians as some other nations.
+But he said Francis had special feelings for Japan, referring to how last year the pope had the Vatican print up thousands of cards of a Nagasaki nuclear bombing child survivor carrying his dead brother on his back.
+The card had the words “The fruit of war” printed on it.

+Having the pope in Nagasaki will also highlight the legacy of Christian missionaries dating back to the samurai era, including 26 martyrs killed in 1597.
+It will help honor the so-called “Hidden Christians,” who kept the faith alive during decades of persecution.

+Japan, whose main religions are Buddhism and Shintoism, has about 441,000 Catholics, many in Nagasaki, comprising fewer than 1% of the overall population.
+Thailand, with an overall population of 69 million people, has some 388,000 Catholics.
-Francis has frequently spoken out about the risk of nuclear war, most emphatically during a 2017 disarmament conference at the Vatican where he signaled a shift in church teaching about nuclear deterrence.

-In that speech to Nobel laureates, NATO officials and diplomats, he warned that the Cold War-era strategy of deterrence was no longer viable and urged instead complete nuclear disarmament.
+In a 2017 speech at a disarmament conference at the Vatican, Francis signaled a shift in church teaching about nuclear deterrence, warning that the Cold War-era strategy of deterrence was no longer viable and urging instead complete nuclear disarmament.

 “If we . . . take into account the risk of an accidental detonation as a result of error of any kind, the threat of (nuclear weapons’) use, as well as their very possession, is to be firmly condemned,” he said.

-His comments marked a shift, given previous popes including St. John Paul II, had called for the abolition of nuclear weapons but had said the stockpiling of them could be morally acceptable as a form of deterrence.
+Previous popes including St. John Paul II had called for the abolition of nuclear weapons but said the stockpiling of them could be morally acceptable as a form of deterrence.

-Associated Press writer Nicole Winfield at the Vatican contributed to this report.
+Associated Press writers Nicole Winfield at the Vatican and Yuri Kageyama in Tokyo contributed to this report.